jeffe107/taxoflow_tutorial/markdown/02_single-sample.md

 Feel free to explore each of the files to understand each process and how data were handled.

 The file we are most interested in is the `*.html` file containing the Krona plot.
 You can either download it and open it in your browser, or install the [preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension for Visual Studio.
-Below you can see a snapshot of how it should look like:
+Below you can see a snapshot of how it should look like (**keep in mind that this is the Bracken output!**):

 <div markdown class="metagenomics">